Bárðarbunga: Auf Island könnte es wieder spannend werden!

 Hmm, mal schauen... dann muss die Menschheit halt etwas weniger herumjetten... wurde uns eh wohl tun :)

-Sputnik Pro says: Neuigkeiten: Interessanter Bárðarbunga
+Sputnik Pro hat gesagt: Neuigkeiten: Interessanter Bárðarbunga

 Die Lava des Vulkans scheint sich einen unterirdischen Lauf zu bahnen.
 Spannend zu Sehen was weiter passieren wird!